 The loans come with a 25-30 year amortization period, with interest-only options often available for partial or complete terms.
 Borrowers can expect an LTV of up to 75% for conduit financing, but it can go up to 80% or higher if combined with mezzanine debt.

-CMBS loans are versatile financing options that can fund various commercial real estates properties such as retail, office, and mixed-use properties.
+CMBS loans are versatile financing options that can fund various commercial real estate properties such as retail, office, and mixed-use properties.

 CMBS lenders typically prefer retail properties with strong anchor tenants managed by professional organizations.
 They also lend for the acquisition, cash-out, or rate and term refinancing of Class A and B office properties.